by KD Miller

 "Hello, darling!
 Nice day for a swim," he jokes, revealing the small gap between his two front teeth.

-Throwing her arms around him for a hug, she feels his own arms circle back.
+Throwing her arms around him for a hug, she felt his own arms circle back.

 "I have my bathing suit on under my coat," she giggles playfully.
 "I'll probably get arrested.
 Will you bail me out?"

 "Hmm," he says.
 "It will be quite a scandal!
-Mrs. Frank Muller is spotted roaming the streets of Denison wearing nothing but beach attire!"
+Mrs. Frank Muller is spotted roaming the streets wearing nothing but beach attire!"

 Catrina could feel her blood boil at the mention of, "Mrs. Frank Muller."
 She was no man's property.
 Not her father's, nor her two younger brothers, and especially not her husband's.
-When she married less than a year ago, the snootier papers published a scathing article, "Should we call him "Mr. Catrina Muller!"
-Wealthy lawyer's daughter marries son of poor farmer!"
+When she married, the snootier papers published a scathing article, "Should we call him "Mr. Catrina Muller!"
+A wealthy lawyer's daughter marries the son of a poor farmer!"

 There was nothing they could do about the pathetic gossip article.
 Frank told her not to worry about it.
 He found it kind of amusing.
 To prove his point, he cut the article out and framed it.
 It currently hung in his office, reminding him that he had received the business from his father-in-law as a wedding present.
-The man may work at the biggest law firm in Sherman, but he owned a floral shop as well.
+The man may own the biggest law firm in Sherwood, but he owned a floral shop as well.
 A long-time employee had put up his retirement notice and the position had been given to Frank.
-Her husband was grateful everyday for the opportunity and the town's people warmly welcomed him.
+Her husband was grateful every day for the opportunity and the town's people warmly welcomed him.

 Slipping her arm through Frank's, they began their short walk to the train station.